alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 You can download a fresh copy of the Zen Garden HTML, again you are not allowed to change the markup!

+1. Add a gradient to the background of the page.
-1. Add a background image to the page that uses a repeating pattern.
+2. Add a background image to the page that uses a repeating pattern.
-2. Add an avatar image to the upper left of the page.
+3. Add an avatar image to the upper left of the page.
 There should only be one image here and it should be sized to display reasonably.
-3. Style the example HTML and CSS file links as buttons.
+4. Style the example HTML and CSS file links as buttons.
 Add an icon to the right side of the button.
 The icon should not overlap the text and should not repeat.
 It should also be reasonably sized.
-4. Style the links in the footer to display like "buttons".
+5. Style the links in the footer to display like "buttons".
 You should hide the text, and display an icon in the center.
 The background image should not repeat.
 The icons should be reasonably sized.